-In certain circumstances, school staff retain the right to discipline pupils who display inappropriate behaviour when they are not in school, e.g. on the way to and from school premises.
+In certain circumstances, school staff retain the right to manage the behaviour of pupils who display inappropriate behaviour when they are not in school, e.g. on the way to and from school premises.

 All physical interventions will be recorded and reported to parents and monitored by the Governors.